matt-hammond-001/hubitat-code/apps/lighting schedules/README.md

 ### Choosing switches

-Allows you to select a set of on/off switch devices and type in simple timing rules defining when they should be switched on and off.
+Select a set of on/off switch devices that will be controlled.

 ### Specifying time periods

+For each switch, enter a set of simple timing intervals to describe when the lights should be on or off.

 For each switch you can type in one or more time periods, separated nby spaces or commas.
 Each time period is witten in the form *START_TIME - END_TIME* where the start and end times can be: